 "Heh, yeah.
 You have a Fumblr?
 I'll totally follow you on that.
 Mine's called 'pointy-objects-hypnotize-the-soul.'
 It's a motivational quote by some guy."

 Chrissy is the third placer of Total Drama Tiki Jungle.
-A pretty gruff person, Chrissy is quite a Tomboy and doesn't take any crap from anyone, especially Nic.
+A pretty gruff personality, Chrissy is quite the Tomboy and doesn't take any crap from anyone, especially Nic.
 She was known for her strong bond with Julia, but has changed her habits quite a bit since the season ended, becoming a hipster.

 - Action Girl

 - All There in the Manual: Her sudden transition to becoming a hipster might seem random... that is, unless you've read her pre-season biography.

 - Captain Ersatz: Not her, but her T-shirt depicts a character labeled "Invader Jim", who looks identical to another invader.

 - Gender-Blender Name: Her real name is Christian, which also overlaps with Embarrassing First Name.